Noob6918/EnterClicker_game/README.md

 written in c
 made by an idiot using android

-git f*cked up on termux so development tempronaly paused
 ## why i made this
 1. to get better at programing
 2. to understand how GitHub works